freemagee/til/content/post/controlling-tailwindcss.md

 tailwind build input.css -o output.css
 ```

 Putting the above together and running the command will output a `css` file that is **54309** lines of code and **854.59KB** in file size!
-The developers  talk about this on the [official site](https://tailwindcss.com/docs/controlling-file-size) and it is not the recommended way to use Tailwind.
+The developers  talk about this on the [official site](https://tailwindcss.com/docs/controlling-file-size) and it is not the recommended way to use Tailwindcss.
 What I needed to know was what config settings could create a very minimal output that I could add to as I needed it.
 <!--more-->

 ### Extreme - output no styles